scottyeager/Pal/README.md

 <img width="713" alt="image" src="https://github.com/user-attachments/assets/93f58393-2de7-466e-ba30-9fa2e32635af" />

-'pal' helps diffuse the bomb that nukes your focus when leaving the shell to surf for answers on the web.
+`pal` helps diffuse the bomb that nukes our focus when leaving the shell to surf for answers on the web.

 ## Quickstart